IRC: Character encoding

-Today, the UTF-8 encoding of Unicode/ISO 10646 would be the most likely contender for a single future standard character encoding for all IRC communication, if such standard ever relaxed the 510-byte message size restriction.
+Today, the UTF-8 encoding of Unicode/ISO 10646 would be the most likely contender for a single future standard character encoding for all IRC communication, if such a standard ever relaxed the 510-byte message size restriction.
 UTF-8 is ASCII compatible and covers the superset of all other commonly used coded character set standards.

 File sharing

-Much like conventional P2P file sharing, users can create file servers that allow them to share files with each other by using customised IRC bots or scripts for their IRC client.
+Much like conventional P2P file sharing, users can create file servers that allow them to share files by using customised IRC bots or scripts for their IRC client.
 Often users will group together to distribute warez via a network of IRC bots.

 Technically, IRC provides no file transfer mechanisms itself; file sharing is implemented by IRC clients, typically using the Direct Client-to-Client (DCC) protocol, in which file transfers are negotiated through the exchange of private messages between clients.
 The vast majority of IRC clients feature support for DCC file transfers, hence the view that file sharing is an integral feature of IRC.
 The commonplace usage of this protocol, however, sometimes also causes DCC spam.
 DCC commands have also been used to exploit vulnerable clients into performing an action such as disconnecting from the server or exiting the client.